Wonder Woman 1984: Cancelled sequel

 The sequel was officially greenlit on December 27, 2020, with Jenkins and Gadot officially returning and Warner Bros. confirming that the film would have a traditional theatrical release as compared to Wonder Woman 1984.
 In December 2022, The Hollywood Reporter reported that a third Wonder Woman film from Jenkins was not moving forward because it "did not fit in" with the plans for the DCEU put forth by new DC Studios heads James Gunn and Peter Safran.
 The film and other DC Studios projects in development were put into doubt as a result of the change in leadership, which Gunn claimed resulted in a transition period that created "drawbacks" and resulted in production on new films being delayed.
 Jenkins later stated that the film would not proceed under the new plans for DCEU being developed by Gunn and Safran.
 On January 31, 2023, Gunn and Safran stated that they had spoken to Gadot about possibly continuing playing the character of Wonder Woman in the new DC Universe films.
 Despite the sequel being shelved at that time, Gadot still continued as Wonder Woman into 2023; She made two uncredited cameo appearances in both Shazam!
 Fury of the Gods and The Flash.
 Gadot had already been attached to cameo in these projects and had filmed her parts for both films during each production in 2021.

 In June 2023, Gadot stated that "things were being worked behind the scenes" in regards to her continuing to play Wonder Woman, and in August 2023 claimed that she would be developing a third Wonder Woman film with Gunn and Safran; however, later media reports claimed that this was not the case.
 Any chances of a third film were effectively quelled in October 2023, when Variety reported that none of the DCEU actors cast for Zack Snyder's films would reprise their roles in the DCU, including Gadot as Wonder Woman.
 This was again confirmed in 2025, when a new Wonder Woman film set in the DCU was confirmed to be in production.
 A script was being written by top writers, but it was reported that Gadot will not reprise her previous DCEU role.
+In August 2026, Gadot herself confirmed, though she still held out hope for the character, she was not contacted about reprising her role in the DCU.